Metal Food Cans - Benefits and advantages.

 Metal Food Can Structure and Materials - Tin plate, tin free steel and polymer coated steels are the most commonly used materials for the manufacture of Metal Food Cans.

-Polymer Coated Steel – Basically, steel cans that have been coated in a specific plastic polymer such as polyvinylidene fluoride (PVDF), perfluoro alkoxy alkane (PFA), polyethylene terephthalate (PET), and polypropylene (PP) as protective coatings.
+Polymer Coated Steel – Basically, steel cans that have been coated in a specific, plastic polymer, such as polyvinylidene fluoride (PVDF), perfluoro alkoxy alkane (PFA), polyethylene terephthalate (PET), and polypropylene (PP) as protective coatings.
 Metals are not inert to food products.
 Especially, the more acidic fruits and vegetables.
 For this reason, polymer coated steels provide additional protection from interaction with the product, and against corrosion of the can.
 Thereby improving the preservation of freshness and taste.

-metal can anatomy
+metal can types illustration

-Polymer Coated Cans – Sheet steel is coated in a specific plastic polymer (usually sprayed on) prior to being formed into cans.
+Polymer Coated Cans – Typically, sheet steel is coated in a specific plastic polymer (usually sprayed on) prior to being formed into cans.
 Thereby creating an effective barrier against the transfer of light, moisture, and gases.
 Additionally, the polymer coating helps eliminate the possibility of the metal interacting with the natural acids of food products like tomatoes and pineapples, improving taste.
 As well as helping to prevent against corrosion of the metal.
 Polymer coatings can be applied to both interior and exterior surfaces of the metal food can.

 Lacquer/Enamel Lined Cans Similar to polymer coatings, only a different material.
 Like polymer coatings.
 Lacquer/enamel liners provide an effective barrier between the metal and the product stored within.
 They are applied (usually via rollers directly to the metal plates) and baked in large ovens till a dry, hard film of resin is left covering the metal.
 Lacquer/Enamel lined cans provide additional protection from interaction with the product, against corrosion of the can, as well as resisting damage from outside sources.
 (Dents, scratches, abrasions).
 Lacquer/Enamel liners can be used internally and externally.
 And can be tinted with color.

 Are Polymer Coatings and Lacquer/Enamel Liners Safe?
 Some of the sealants used today contain small amounts of Bisphenol A (BPA).
 Yes, it is possible that some of the BPA may leach from the liner into the food product.
-The FDA is aware of BPA and have been conducting an ongoing safety review into BPA and canned foods.
+The FDA is aware of BPA and has been conducting an ongoing safety review into BPA and canned foods.
 As of the writing of this blog, the FDA research indicates the amounts of BPA found in cans and absorbed by foods Is SAFE for humans to consume.
 The FDA's National Center for Toxicological Research (NCTR) have shown no effects of BPA from low-dose exposure.

 If you would like to learn more, we have a link to the FDA website for you to follow at the end of this blog.
 However, if you are STILL worried about BPA content in metal can liners, here are some simple practices that you can do to help reduce the amount of possible BPA being absorbed by the contents of any metal can.